 The Stonehaven Tolbooth is thought to have been founded by George Keith, 5th Earl Marischal (c.
 1553–1623), with the original purpose of the rectangular building being to act as a storehouse during the construction of the nearby Dunnottar Castle.
 In 1600, an Act of Parliament provided that the building become a tolbooth.
 After 1624, the town business functions were conducted on the upper level of the Stonehaven Tolbooth, with the ground floor being used as the prison.
 It remained a courthouse (upper floor) and prison (ground floor) until 1767 when these activities were relocated.
 The building then reverted as a store until the 1950s by which time it had fallen into disrepair.
 In 1963 the building was renovated and officially re-opened by Her Majesty the Queen Mother.
-In 1975 the lower floor was converted into a museum reflecting Stonehaven’s long history.
+In 1975 the upper floor was converted into a museum reflecting Stonehaven’s long history.
 Currently the museum occupies the ground floor whilst a separate restaurant operates on the upper floor.

 Entry is free.